 - Strain through a sieve and discard all the seeds and impurities and set aside.

 - Cut the belacan into smaller cubes and toast it in a dry pan.

 - While it is toasting, chop it with your spatula to break it up, till aromatic and powdery.

 - Soak the dry chilli with warm water till soft.

-- Then put the toasted belacan, shallots, garlic, ginger, lemongrass, and candlenuts into the pan.
-Add in some oil if necessary till you get a smooth paste.
+- Then put the toasted belacan, shallots, garlic, ginger, lemongrass, and candlenuts into the blender.
+Add in some oil if necessary, then blend till you get a smooth paste.